Skip to main content

 # Default settings in brobot-defaults.properties:

-brobot.dpi.disable=false # Keep DPI awareness enabled for detection
+brobot.dpi.disable=true # Disable DPI awareness for physical resolution

 No configuration needed!
 These defaults provide: